ivandfx/DFXWinTweaks/README.md

 DFX Tweaker does not require an internet connection, however, some features like updating the script or posting an issue on GitHub can use your browser.

 ## 💻 System Requirements
-- Supported: Windows 7, Windows 8, Windows 8.1, Windows 10 and Windows 11
+Supported: Windows 7, Windows 8.x, Windows 10 & Windows 11 (32/64bit)
-- 64 or 32 bit, it doesn't matter
+DFX Tweaker will remove support for Windows 8.x and Windows 7 in a future release in late 2023.

 **Since November 26, 2022, Windows 7 and Windows 8.x are officially supported**